shrutiganesh2005/MIST-4610-Group-Project-1/README.md

 Query 7 List the players Nationality in descending (Z-A) order who get trained by Alden Arkow.
 ![Screenshot (37)](https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/165838944/5b5aecd4-fc17-4258-a2f0-be3fbc860c14)

+This query lists players nationality in a specific order for organization purposes based on who gets trained by a specific trainer, Aldow Arkow.
+This organization is important for a soccer club to ensure adaptability and cultural understanding.
+Additionally, organizing the nationality of players based on a single trainer allows the club to make informed decisions regarding player recruitment.

 Query 8 List the number of fans that each marketing campaign brought in, grouped by their membership status, and only include membership statuses where the number of fans is greater than 5.
 ![Screenshot 2024-04-04 002846](https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/163186348/fd61e5d1-813d-45e9-ae3c-d59817af0a28)